Why I Design for Redbubble

 Fast forward a few years to somewhat more modern times when I landed an editorial job with a magazine.
-This allowed me to express my creativity in the writing realm and, fortuitously, it allowed me to hang out with an extremely talented art department.
-Because the staff was close and friendly, I began, at last to pick up some skills.
+This allowed me to express my creativity in the writing realm but, fortuitously, it allowed me to hang out with an extremely talented art department.
+Because the staff was close and friendly, I began, at last, to pick up some skills.

-Next, I taught myself to do layout, creating a 24-page tabloid on one of the first Macintosh computers.
-Bit by bit, I honed a variety of digital skills, eventually graduating to another magazine to do both layout and write.
+Next, I learned to do layout -- a 24-page tabloid designed on one of the first Macintosh computers.
+From there, I graduated to another magazine to both layout and write.

 Don’t get the wrong impression.